JohannBlais/InformationBox/docs/Home.md

 Starting with release 0.6.0.0, a new visual style is available.
 It is only for the .NET 2.0+ version.
 As a result, the latest .NET 1.1 version is 0.5.1.0.
 It is not planned to implement the new visual style in the .NET 1.1 branch, and as soon as this branch is stable, it will be discontinued, allowing faster development of the .NET 2.0+ branch.

-Starting with release 0.6.5.2, the source, binary and help files are packaged using NSIS.

 **Availability**

-The project is available on NuGet, deployable using the installers, or compilable from source.
+The project is available on NuGet, or compilable from source.

 **Features**
 * Multilanguage support (contributors needed).
 [Here](Supported%20Languages.md) is a list of supported languages.